ec-jrc/pyPoseidon/README.md

 ## Tests

-There are 2 sets of tests.
-You can run pyPoseidon unitests with the standard command
+There are several sets of tests.
+You can run pyPoseidon unitests with

-* pytest
+* pytest --pyargs pyPoseidon

 In order to test also the solver integration please specify the PATH to the executables in your system such as